 If you are heading into town at night, either for dinner or bar hopping, I would definitely consider bringing comfortable walking shoes as opposed to a flimsy pair of flip-flops.
 I would also make sure to bring your belongings in an anti-theft bag!

-While, yes, Cabo is safer than some other Mexican cities, it’s still something you should watch out for as a traveler no matter where you go.
+While, yes, Cabo is safer than some other Mexican cities, it’s still something you should STILL watch out for as a traveler no matter where you go.

 Now that we’ve set the stage on what to expect in Cabo, let’s get on to the packing details.